dkd/paymill-ruby/README.md

 #### Deleting client

 You may delete objects by calling the class **delete** method with an object instance or object id.
+The delete method will return <code>nil</code> when the given object is removed successfully.

 ```ruby
 Paymill::Client.delete( client )